 If you’re looking for a unique experience in New Zealand, stay at Tieke Kainga, which is the only Department of Conservation hut that is also used as a marae (Maori meeting house).

 Home to New Zealand’s longest great walk, the Heaphy Track, Kahurangi National Park is an extraordinary reserve with dense forest, waterfalls, and caves to explore.

 Kahurangi National Park is also famous for being one of the Lord Of The Rings film locations.
 And the reserve is a natural habitat for the many animals that call the park home, including the largest population of great spotted kiwis.

 Many visitors challenge themselves on the Heaphy Track, an 82km tramp that traverses a wide variety of landscapes – going through alpine meadows and along a stunning coastline.
 The track can be completed in 5-6 days.

 However, for those who are short on time, you can choose one of the short walk options like Scott’s Beach walk or the Nikau walk.

 A visit to New Zealand without seeing the national parks would simply be incomplete.
 The country’s incredible natural wonders will leave you speechless.
 Whether you’re a nature lover or not, you’ll enjoy hiking, camping, biking or jet boating in New Zealand’s National Parks.

-AUTHOR BIO: Camille is a jewelry maker and craft blogger from France.
+AUTHOR BIO: Camille is a blogger at crystal healing ritual and craft blogger from France.
 Dedicated to travelling sustainably, Camille has been roaming the world and living abroad for over 7 years.
 When she’s not travelling, you’ll find her hiking or reading a good book.